Bullying in Nursing: Why Nurses 'Eat their Young' and What to Do About It

 If patients can expect kind and courteous bedside manner from their care providers, why can’t nurses count on other nurses?

-We spoke to Rasmussen College faculty and Renee Thompson, a renowned expert on incivility in nursing, to dig into this precise question.
+We spoke to Rasmussen University faculty and Renee Thompson, a renowned expert on incivility in nursing, to dig into this precise question.
 We also provide some expert tips on how nurses can prevent it from happening to them.

 Do nurses really ‘eat their young’?